datacite/sashimi/README.md

 ## Resource components

-Full API Reference can be found in the [DataCite Support Website](https://support.datacite.org/v1.1/reference#metrics-api).
+Full API Reference can be found in the [DataCite Support Website](https://support.datacite.org/v1.1/reference#overview-1).
 This reference is also a Live API.
-Major resource components supported by the Sashimi API are:
+Major resource components supported by the Data Usage API are:

 - reports
 - hearthbeat